ChameDalton/psrd-compendium/docs/project_notes.md

 Reverted vm_service to 15.0.0, updated leak_tracker to 11.0.0 and leak_tracker_flutter_testing to 3.0.5 (commit 1dbd9f8).
 Updated leak_tracker to 10.0.7, leak_tracker_flutter_testing to 3.0.3, leak_tracker_testing to 2.0.3 to resolve version unavailability (commit a16d8aa).
 Updated leak_tracker_testing to 3.0.1 to resolve conflict with leak_tracker_flutter_testing: 3.0.3 (commit 8fc78d0).
+Reverted leak_tracker to 11.0.0, leak_tracker_flutter_testing to 3.0.5 to resolve conflict with vm_service: 15.0.0 (commit bf8e35f).

 Compilation Errors (commit 5129bb9):